Ensemble Audition Information

 - Two – three minute selection of your choice – jazz tune, hymn, or melodic etude

 - Sight reading

-Bass, guitar, and piano
+Bass, guitar, vibes and piano

-- Two octave scale of your choosing
+- Two octave scale – your choice of key

 - Demonstrate swing pattern

-- Various tempos slow, medium fast
+- Various tempos slow, medium, fast

 - with brushes